Pothos Root Rot — Multiple Vines Yellowing at Once Is the Warning

 - 1

-Unpot the plant and rinse the tangle of fine roots clean, then work through them vine by vine rather than judging the root mass as a whole — because each trailing vine draws on its own cluster of roots, one vine's roots can be visibly white and firm while a neighboring vine's have already gone dark and mushy.
+Unpot the plant and rinse the tangled mass of fine roots clean under running water, then work through them vine by vine rather than judging the whole root mass at once — because each trailing vine draws primarily on its own local cluster of roots, one vine's roots can be visibly white and firm while a neighboring vine's have already gone dark and mushy.

 - 2

-Cut all rotted roots to healthy tissue.
-For Pothos with many thin roots, this may mean removing a significant volume of root material.
-Healthy tissue is the reference — do not leave any discolored root in place.
+Cut all rotted roots back to healthy tissue with clean, sharp scissors or pruning snips.
+For a Golden Pothos with many thin fibrous roots, this may mean removing a genuinely significant volume of root material overall.
+Use firm, pale tissue as the reference point throughout, and don't leave any visibly discolored root in place hoping it will recover on its own.

 - 3

-Trim above-ground vines proportionally: if you removed 40% of the root mass, trim 40% of the above-ground vine length.
-This brings the plant's water demand in balance with its remaining root capacity.
+Trim the above-ground vines proportionally to the root loss — if roughly 40% of the root mass had to be removed, trim about 40% of the above-ground vine length as well.
+This brings the plant's ongoing water demand back into balance with what its reduced root capacity can actually supply.

 - 4